getsentry/sentry-docs/src/_includes/common/errors-context.md

 If Sentry captures some predefined data but doesn’t expose it as a tag, you can set a custom tag for it.

 Request, device, OS, runtime, app, browser, GPU, logger, and monitor are the most typical predefined data sent with an event.
-In addition, the following are sent, and can be modified for your team's use.
+In addition, the following are sent, and can be modified for your team's use:

 Level